minvws/nl-covid19-notification-app-backend/docs/technical-designs/international-interoperability-technical-design.md

 #### Callback handler (HandleInteropCallbackCommand)

-The handler will be called once per batch job published by the EU federation gateway.
+The handler will be called once per batch job published by the EFGS.
 The gateway will retry the callback until we return a success.

 We must process every batch which is published to interop.

-This command will accept the callback, write it to the database table `IncomingBatchJobs` and then return an OK once the transaction has committed.
+This command will accept the callback, write it to the database table `Interop.IncomingBatchJobs` and then return an OK once the transaction has committed.

+The callback is an empty `GET` to our callback url, with the query parameters `batchTag`and `date`.
+These will be stored in `Interop.IncomingBatchJobs` in the fields `BatchTag` and `BatchDate` respectively.

+The handler implementation can be found here: `https://github.com/eu-federation-gateway-service/efgs-federation-gateway/blob/master/src/main/java/eu/interop/federationgateway/service/CallbackTaskExecutorService.java`

 #### Batch downloader (InteropBatchDownloaderCommand)

-This command will download the batches found in the table `IncomingBatchJobs` one for one.
-It will download the data, deserialize it and then put the content into the table `ExternalTemporaryExposureKeys`.
+This command will download the batches found in the table `Interop.IncomingBatchJobs` one for one.
+It will download the data, deserialize it and then put the content into the table `Interop.TemporaryExposureKeys`.

 The keys will be validated using a subset of our validation rules:
 - <TODO details>